Louis-Dupont/Blog/content/work-with-me.md

 That's what I do.

----

-## **How to Move Forward**

-I help teams move from guessing to a structured, systematic way of improving AI—one where every iteration is clear, measurable, and actually moves the needle.
+I help teams move **from guessing to a structured, systematic way of improving AI**—one where every iteration is clear, measurable, and actually moves the needle.

-The specifics depend on your situation, but it usually comes down to three simple but critical insights:
+The specifics depend on your situation, but it usually comes down to three simple but critical insights.

 **→ Clarity first**
 _Most teams chase visible improvements without knowing if they're fixing the real issue.
 We slow down to first clearly diagnose what's truly blocking progress._